 - 1/4 cup sugar

-- Place egg yolks, milk, 1/2 cup sugar, flour, and salt in a medium saucepan over medium heat.
-Stirring constantly, cook until thickened - about 15-20 minutes.
-Remove from heat and stir in vanilla.
+- Place the egg yolks, milk, 1/2 cup of sugar, flour, and salt in a medium saucepan over medium heat.
+Stirring constantly, cook until thickened (about 15-20 minutes).
+Remove from the heat and stir in the vanilla extract.1/2 cup sugar, 1/3 cup all-purpose flour, 3 egg yolks, 2 cups milk, 1 teaspoon vanilla extract, dash salt

-- Place half of wafers in bottom of 8x8 baking dish.
-Spread 1/2 of pineapple on top.
-Cover with 1/2 of custard.
-Repeat.
+- Place half of the wafers in the bottom of an 8x8 baking dish.
+Spread 1/2 of the crushed pineapple on top, cover with 1/2 of the custard, and repeat.1 box vanilla wafers, 1 can crushed pineapple

-- Place egg whites in clean mixing bowl and beat with electric mixer until soft peaks form (see post for more clarification on this).
-Add sugar.
-Beat again until stiff peaks form.
-Spread over top of pudding and take care to make sure the merginue touches the sides all around.
-Place in 350 oven until top is lightly browned, about 15 minutes.
+- Place egg whites in a clean mixing bowl and beat with an electric mixer until soft peaks form (see post for more clarification on this).
+Add sugar and beat again until stiff peaks form.
+Spread over the top of the pudding and take care to make sure the meringue touches the sides all around.
+Place in a 350-degree oven until the top is lightly brown (about 15 minutes).3 egg whites, 1/4 cup sugar

 - Best if served warm.